ethOriva/Main-cora-0.1v/CONTRIBUTING.md

   only applies to off-chain code (tests, scripts, etc.).
 For on-chain code, please refer to the [Bug Bounty](/README.md#bug-bounty) program.
 - **Feature Requests**: Have an idea for a new feature or an improvement to an existing one?
-Submit a feature request through GitHub issues, detailing your proposed enhancements and how they would benefit the Lido protocol middleware.
+Submit a feature request through GitHub issues, detailing your proposed enhancements and how they would benefit the Ovira protocol middleware.

 ### Improving Documentation